 - A county jail or California state prison sentence

-Contact a Criminal Defense Attorney
+Contact a Criminal Defense Lawyer About Your Bench Warrant

-As you can see, the penalties could be pretty substantial.
-Applicable penalties vary depending on whether your failure to appear was in conjunction with a misdemeanor or felony charge.
-If you have been served with a bench warrant in California, call a criminal defense lawyer before you do anything else.
+If you have been served with a bench warrant in California, call a Los Angeles criminal defense lawyer before you do anything else.
 Don’t talk to the police until you’ve talked to your lawyer.

 A good criminal defense attorney may be able to help you quash a bench warrant.
 That means it is cleared from the judicial system.
 Your lawyer will be able to put forth reasoned arguments on your behalf that can get the penalties reduced.